cashubtc/nuts/exchange.md

   change).
 The mint MUST reject if the actual receive output is below this floor.
   Prevents a coordinator from filling a tiny amount to consume the authorization and force a refund.
+- `coordinator_pubkey`: optional BIP-340 x-only public key (64 lowercase hex
+  chars / 32 bytes) binding these proofs to one coordinator.
+If present on any input, the settlement requires `coordinator_sig` (see Mint validation);
+  permitted in standard and pool mode.
+It prevents the same authorization being submitted to two coordinators — only the bound key can authorize a distinct settlement.

 Unknown tags MUST be rejected. `expiry` is decimal unix seconds without leading zeros.
 Keyset IDs use their [NUT-02][02] canonical form; the refund key is a